 In 2022-23, 656 NPOs reported on all environmental impact areas divided across venues, offices, productions, festivals/tours and indoor events (some NPOs report on more than one impact area).
-This snapshot for 2022-23 is based on the most commonly reported impacts: energy, water, waste, business and touring travel2.
+This snapshot for 2022- 23 is based on the most commonly reported impacts: energy, water, waste, business and touring travel (see note 2).